v4resk/red-book/redteam/delivery/passwd.md

 {% tab title="CeWL" %}

-Tools such as Cewl can be used to effectively crawl a website and extract strings or keywords.
-Cewl is a powerful tool to generate a wordlist specific to a given company or target.
+Tools such as [Cewl - Custom Word List generator](https://github.com/digininja/CeWL) can be used to effectively crawl a website and extract strings or keywords.
+Cewl is a powerful tool to **generate a wordlist specific to a given company or target**.

-CeWL (Custom Word List generator) is a ruby app which spiders a given URL, up to a specified depth, and returns a list of words which can then be used for password crackers such as John the Ripper.
+CeWL is a ruby app which spiders a given URL, up to a specified depth, and returns a list of words which can then be used for password crackers such as John the Ripper.
 Optionally, CeWL can follow external links.

 ```bash
 cewl -w list.txt -d 5 -m 5 http://target.net